 Contents

 The iPod series from Apple is so ubiquitous that it almost defines the MP3 market itself.
 The iPod was the first MP3 player to make a big splash, and with good reason.
-The interface is intuitive and easy to use, the device itself is attractive, compact, and ultra-portable, and Apple's iTunes Internet service is a ready-made source of abundant and affordable content.
+It's worth considering the advantages and shortcomings of iPods before going further with your buying decision.
+The interface is intuitive and easy to use, the device itself is attractive, compact, and ultra-portable, and Apple's iTunes Store is a ready-made source of abundant and affordable content. iPods also have a plenty of accessories to extend their use, from boom boxes and clock radios with iPod slots to iPod cases that come in many colors and fabrics.
 However, iPods typically are more expensive than comparable MP3 players by other manufacturers, they come with fewer accessories standard, and the copyright protection on iTunes content does not allow for sharing with other devices.

 The iPod may have been the first MP3 player to become a part of the popular culture, but other manufacturers have been quick to develop their own technology and address some of the iPod's shortcomings.
 Many other brands offer an AC charger, radio tuner, and satellite radio compatibility as standard features.
 And content on these MP3 players can usually be shared freely on your other devices.

 Storage Capacity – If you are just storing music files, an MP3 player with smaller storage is fine, but if you plan on having a lot of videos and movies, you will need one of the larger units.
+Many MP3 players can double as external storage devices, allowing you to shuttle data between PCs.
+There are hard-drive MP3 players and Flash-based models.
+Usually hard-drive players run from 20GB on up, and large players such as the 160GB Apple iPod Classic can hold about 40,000 songs.
+Flash-based players range in capacity from 512MB to 64GB.
 Following is a rough guideline for storage space for music files:

 20GB 300+ hours of playing time